ylu8888/Nexus/README.md

 # NexusAPI

-REST API for online Antique store that sells and displays ancient artifacts from history
+REST API for an online antiquities museum that displays ancient and modern artifacts